 “Consequently, you are no longer foreigners and aliens, but fellow citizens with God’s people and members of God’s household.”

-Let us pretend there is a nation called Occland and we want to become a citizen of that nation.
-Of course citizenship would not be automatic.
+Let us pretend there is a kingdom called Occland, and we want to become a citizen of that kingdom.
+Of course, citizenship would not be automatic.
 And in the same way, citizenship in the Kingdom of God (being a Christian) is not automatic.

-Just living in a Christian nation does not automatically make us a Christian any more than just living in Occland would automatically make us a citizen.
+Just crossing the border and living in Occland would not automatically make us a citizen of Occland any more than just living in a Christian nation automatically makes us a Christian.

-Owning a Bible does not automatically make us a Christian any more than owning a copy of Occland’s constitution would automatically make us a citizen.
+Owning a copy of Occland’s constitution would not automatically make us a citizen of Occland any more than owning a copy of the Bible automatically makes us a Christian.